-Important -email messages will be sent from
+Important - When we start using ParentMail, email messages will be sent from messages@parentmail.co.uk.

-messages@parentmail.co.uk.
 Please add this address to your email address books (or approved sender list) to prevent messages from being blocked by your SPAM/JUNK filters.